 5. Master Chef

 I know a lot of people really like Top Chef.
 I never got into it.
 But I have watched Hell’s Kitchen since the beginning, and have seen every season as they aired.
 The thing what I like about it, which seems to be why a LOT of people dislike Hell’s Kitch, is that it’s a bunch of terrible chefs that screw up all the time and get yelled at.
 Which I find great.
 There are DOZENS of cooking shows where they show people doing a great job cooking food, including Top Chef, and it’s almost not that special to me anymore to just see good chefs doing great things.
-Hell’s Kitchen stands alone as the only cooking show where chefs fuck up on a regular basis, and they get punished for it.
-And maybe it’s just me, but I love watching other people fuck up, it’s amusing to me.
+Hell’s Kitchen stands alone as the only cooking show where chefs mess up on a regular basis, and they get punished for it.
+And maybe it’s just me, but I love watching other people mess up, it’s amusing to me.
 In Hell’s Kitchen, heroes and villains emerge, bad chefs turn it around and start cooking better, good chefs have colossal breakdowns and get eliminated, and all of them are still probably going to get yelled at by Ramsey.
 It’s non-stop stress every single week.
 Now, the show that follows HK on FOX, Master Chef, is not the same story.
 It’s a bunch of amateur cooks who have mild-to-decent cooking skills.
 No one ever really gets yelled at.
 They do highlight a lot of the bad food, but its more or less a regular cooking competition.
 I really only watch it because it’s right after Hell’s Kitchen.
 It’s something to watch, but it wouldn’t bother me if I never watched it again.
-At this point I’m just tuning in hoping to see Monti Carlo get eliminated. [if she wins, I'll definitely not be watching again next season].
+At this point I’m just tuning in hoping to see Monti Carlo get eliminated. [if she wins, I’ll definitely not be watching again next season].

 4. Saturday Night Live

 Typically, a 90 minute episode of Saturday Night Live takes me about 20-25 minutes to get through.
-That’s because I always fast forward through the cold open (played out political impressions), Weekend Update (poor man’s Daily Show, also – fuck you Seth Meyers), any sketch involving annoying reoccurring characters (looking at you Kristen Wiig and Keenan Thompson), and most musical guests.
+That’s because I always fast forward through the cold open (played out political impressions), Weekend Update (poor man’s Daily Show, also – screw you Seth Meyers), any sketch involving annoying reoccurring characters (looking at you Kristen Wiig and Keenan Thompson), and most musical guests.
 I give every sketch about a minute to do something funny, then I start fast forwarding.
 This usually results in one or two sketches an episode that I’m very happy I watched because they were actually good, and it makes the whole process worth it.
 Every blue moon an entire episode will be good (Melissa McCarthy’s hosting job), and sometimes an episode you thought would be completely terrible ends up being 50% funny (Eli Manning).
 Most episodes either start off strong and completely fizzle out towards the end, or (as I’ve seen to be the case more recently) they will be awful the whole episode but then have a redeemingly wacky one or two sketches to close things out.
 It’s not a great show anymore, but it does supply a couple hilarious moments in most episodes, making it worthy of the fast forward treatment.

 3. True Blood

-What once was an interesting show about vampires integrating into society has, in the past couple seasons, devolved into a major clusterfuck.
+What once was an interesting show about vampires integrating into society has, in the past couple seasons, devolved into a major garbage mess.
 Now Sookie is a fairy, there are shifters and werewolves everywhere, and LaFayette is some sort of Mexican demon (?).
 They even had a chance to kill off the show’s most annoying character (Tara) at the end of last season, only to bring her back as a vampire this season!
 Is Tara’s story arc going to be a young, pretty girl adjusting to being a newly created vampire?
 Because I believe they already did that, in detail, with JESSICA. (sigh) Terry, one of the show’s most minimal and insignificant characters, is now being pushed into the spotlight in what is probably the worst, most boring arc the show has ever done.
 And that’s saying a lot.
 I could barely pay attention during his Iraq War flashbacks because I couldn’t care less about his story.
 Terry’s story sucks for three major reasons: 1) No one cares about Terry, 2) It has nothing to do with ANY of the other stories on the show, 3) they had to force a fire ghost gypsy into it because, well… because it’s True Blood…?
 In addition to Terry’s stupid story, and in addition to all the stories that were already going on, they’ve added additional stories about the Ministry of Vampires (fart noise), about Jason investigating how vampires killed his parents (Fart Noise), and they are for some reason taking the time to delve into Pam’s back story (FART NOISE).
 Since when does anyone want to know more about Pam?
 This, more than any other show, feels like they refuse to get rid of any of the actors, and instead keep writing them ridiculous side plots in order to give them a purpose.
 I don’t know how to fix the show, but a good start would be to kill off half the characters at the end of this season (permanently!), and simplify everything.
 The show is still like 35% good, and that’s enough for me to keep checking it out, since I’ve already invested a lot of time into it (Dexter Syndrome).
 But if it got cancelled after this season or something, it wouldn’t really affect my life all that much.

 2. The Ricky Gervais Show